 A minimum of 6 people (in total) are required for each departure.

-Guided walking, twin centre.
-Managed by Headwater appointed agent.
+Guided walking Managed locally by Headwater appointed agent.

 Selected Thursdays from 26th Jan 2017 to 19th Apr 2018, for 7 nights.

 All buffet breakfasts, 5 lunches and all evening meals included